 suicide the act of deliberately and intentionally taking one's own life.
-It is a sin against the Fifth Commandment because we are stewards, not owners, of the life God has given us.
-Serious psychological disturbances, fears, and suffering can lessen the responsibility of a person who committed suicide.
-Only God can offer salvation to people who have taken their own life.
+Because we are stewards, not owners, of the life God has given us, suicide is a sin against the Fifth Commandment.
+But serious psychological disturbances, fears, and suffering can lessen the responsibility of the person committing suicide.
+By ways known to him alone, God can offer salvation to people who have taken their own life.
 The Church encourages us to pray for such people.